"Broken doesnt mean broke. Get to your feet, adapt, overcome and never, never, never quit."

 Brett Parks is the Founder and President of Second Shot Ministry which purpose is to tell people that in order to be successful, we have to put our trust in something greater than we are.
 Then, and only then, can we realize our true purpose in life.
 Because of his heroic actions, Brett was awarded with the “Governor’s Medal of Merit” which was presented by Governor Rick Scott.
 The City of Jacksonville also acknowledged Brett by presenting him with a proclamation stating that December 5th will be known as “Brett Parks Day”.

-Brett has recently competed in Prince Harry’s Invictus Games in both Sitting Volleyball and Swimming where Brett was awarded the Gold medal (Sitting Volleyball) and a Silver medal (Swimming: 200 Relay).
-Brett is also on the USA Sitting Volleyball team and is eyeing the World Championships next year and the Paralympics in Tokyo in 2020.
+Brett has competed in Prince Harry’s Invictus Games in both Sitting Volleyball and Swimming where Brett was awarded the Gold medal (Sitting Volleyball) and a Silver medal (Swimming: 200 Relay).
+Brett is also on the USA Sitting Volleyball team and is eyeing next Paralympics.

 Brett has also written a detailed book on his experiences.
 Brett Parks: Miracle Man: A Bullet That Ignited a Purpose-Filled Life can be found on Amazon, Books and Books, and Barnes and Noble.

-When Brett is not traveling, he enjoys spending time at home in Jacksonville, FL with his wife (Susan) and his three children (Jason, Stella and Johnny Rocco).
+When Brett is not traveling, he enjoys spending time at home in Jacksonville, FL with his wife (Susan), his three children (Jason, Stella and Johnny Rocco) and Freedom (Our Poodle).